metomi/rose/sphinx/tutorial/rose/applications.rst

       file as well as the ``CYLC_TASK_CYCLE_POINT`` environment variable provided by Cylc when it runs a task.

-      Add the following lines to the :rose:file:`rose-app.conf`:
+      Add the following lines to the :rose:conf:`rose-app.conf[env]` section:

       .. code-block:: rose